kosson/ojs-tools/ojsxml/README.md

 ```

 It would be very useful to be mentioned that a prior check with `php -m` for the `xmlwriter` would eliminate the specific error concerning the module.
-If it is not installed, one should do the following on Ubuntu 24.04:
+If it is not installed, one should do the following on Ubuntu/Mint 24.04:

 ```bash
 sudo apt install php8.3-mbstring php8.3-bcmath php8.3-zip php8.3-gd php8.3-curl php8.3-xml php-cli unzip -y